 As illustrated in Fig. 5, the process of integrating the novel code function into the code library involves a sequence of steps.
 First, we use an LLM to generate a description of the novel code, which is then added as comments.
-In order to save a new function, TradeSweep verifies if it meets three criteria: it must be a valid Python function, include a function description (or generate one if missing), and can read a dataset for manipulation.
 Subsequently, both the newly generated code function and its associated description are then added into our vector database code library.
 A new query vector is constructed using the function description, and its corresponding payload is generated by the code.